 ADDITIONAL STEPS: Producers with a Finished Film

-The steps above were written for producers, filmmakers and writers with projects and scripts.
+The steps above are for producers, filmmakers and writers with projects and scripts.
 If you have a completed film and are looking for global distribution, congratulations!
 Everything above generally applies but you will need to move-up the timetable:

-- One month before the AFM, prepare a 5 – 7 minute reel of selected scenes.
+- One month before the AFM, prepare 4 – 6 minutes of selected scenes.
 Do not create a consumer type trailer.
 Acquisition executives will want to see complete scenes to get a feel for the film.
-Put the reel on a website so companies you contact can see it before committing to a meeting.
+Put the selected scenes on a website so companies you contact can see them before committing to a meeting.

 - Set your initial meetings with each company in the first four days of the Market.
 Let them know you are arriving on Wednesday and will close a deal before the market is over.

-- Purchase an Executive Pass (You’ve invested a lot of time and money - don’t get cheap now!)
+- Purchase an Executive Badge (You’ve invested a lot of time and money - don’t get cheap now!)